 Diabetes has become an epidemic disease with over 425 million people affected worldwide that causing huge socio-economic burden to society.
-Diabetes affects the body’s ability to produce or use insulin, a hormone that allows body to turn glucose into energy.
+Diabetes affects the body’s ability to produce or use a hormone that allows body to turn glucose into energy.

 Stem cell therapy for Diabetes

 While diabetes can be managed with medications and life style changes, at present it cannot be cured.
 As a result, it is a lifelong disabling disease that can severely impact the quality of life of those who are afflicted.
-For many of people having diabetes means living with daily insulin injections and the long-term health damage especially affecting kidney, eye, heart and blood vessel.
+For many of people having diabetes means living with daily injections and the long-term health damage especially affecting kidney, eye, heart and blood vessel.

 With recent discoveries in the field of regenerative medicine, however, researchers have begun to evaluate if a new treatment approach can work — can stem cells be used for diabetes?